dp50mm/e-atelier_wp_theme/readme.md

 Tutorials guide students through a complete electronics project.

 ### Components taxonomy
 Component pages describe specific parts such as resistors, transistors and LEDs.

+### Activity taxonomy
+Next to these two content types there is also a taxonomy for activities.
+This allows educators to create custom content for educational activities such as courses, workshops, hackathons and possibly other things.